 Written examinations are normally closed-book.
 Students are usually given their final and midterm examinations well ahead of testing dates so they have ample time to prepare.
 Mentors avoid dropping hints in class about examination content.
 They are transparent, letting students know the full scope of what they will be tested on, why they are tested, and how to best prepare.
 Tests are graded individually on quality of presentation, demonstrated understanding, clarity and accuracy.

-For some examinations, students are given 12-48 hours for off-campus completion.
-These often range from 15-50 pages in length.
+For take-home examinations, students are given 12-72 hours for off-campus completion.
+These can range from 10-50 pages in length.

 Students tend to keep and file their graded tests as they would an original scholarly work.
 They feel a tremendous sense of satisfaction by pouring their energy into a course of study during a semester, and then capping it off with a written work that contains many essentials of their cumulative learning.
 They are often surprised at how much they have learned and the quality and breadth of ideas they were able to communicate.